breandan/galoisenne/latex/popl2025/rebuttal.md

 - 741-752: different machines used for tidyparse compared to related work? no explanation??
 150GB RAM for tidyparse???

-The techniques are designed to be executed on fundamentally different computing platforms – in fact, we even gave an advantage to the neural repair models by evaluating on GPUs which have significantly more processing power.
+The neural techniques are designed to be executed on fundamentally different hardware architectures – in fact, we even gave an advantage to the neural repair models by evaluating on GPUs which have significantly more processing power.
 Please see our reply to Reviewer #257C (What "fraction"?) for a more detailed comparison of the energy consumption of our method relative to Seq2Parse and BIFI.
 We evaluated on both a standard MacBook and a server to simulate an offline and server deployment of the repair system.

 - "we rebalanced the...dataset...across each length interval and edit distance..." what does this mean? is data pruned?